-During the pandemic we have used school fund/Church links to provide food parcels for families who are struggling, and second hand/good as new uniform.
-We have also been able to give out vouchers to families in receipt of FSM, but also to be able to target those who are struggling but fall just outside the FSM eligibility.
+We have continued to support our community with vouchers to families in receipt of FSM, but also to be able to target those who are struggling but fall just outside the FSM eligibility.
 All of this will continue next year.